 - Cranberries — use fresh or frozen

-- Orange juice — leave out the juice if you don’t like citrus flavours
+- Orange juice — sub out the juice for water if you don’t like citrus flavours

 - Orange peel or lemon zest — both are optional but provide an even better flavour that pairs so well with cranberries.
 You could also add in 1-2 tablespoons of orange juice instead of using strips of peel or zest.